 - Where we could make a financial gain, or avoid a financial loss, at the expense of a partners interest;

-- Where we have an interest in the outcome of a service provided our partner or of a transaction carried out an behalf of the partner, which is distinct from the partners’ interest in that outcome;
+- Where we have an interest in the outcome of a service provided our client or of a transaction carried out an behalf of the client, which is distinct from the clients’ interest in that outcome;

-- Where we have a financial or other incentive to favour the interest of one partner over another;
+- Where we have a financial or other incentive to favour the interest of one client over another;

-- Where we receive or will receive from a person other than the partner, an inducement in relation to a service provided to the partner, in the form of monies, goods or services, other than the standard commission or fee for that service.
+- Where we receive or will receive from a person other than the client, an inducement in relation to a service provided to the client, in the form of monies, goods or services, other than the standard commission or fee for that service.

 We are committed to maintaining the highest of ethical standards and complying fully with our regulatory and legal obligations.